 This is a rock-cut architecture, constructed under the royal Pallava dynasty of Tamil Nadu.
 It is a part of the larger rock cut monuments of Mahabalipuram, and is a popular site for heritage lovers as well as devotees.
 The main site is a massive Varaha, standing in a powerful poise, with Bhudevi in his arms, lifted from the depths of the ocean.
 The size and detail of the sculpture lend it a dramatic quality, making this a true-to-life representation of the Puranic legends of Varaha.

+The Varaha Mantra is a sacred chant invoking the protective, grounding energy of Lord Varaha, the divine boar who lifted Earth from chaos.
 According to the Skanda Purana, Vishnu-Varaha and Bhudevi remined on earth as Balaji and his Shakti.
-Once, the goddess asked him about the worship of Lord Varaha, its method and benefits.
+It is used by spiritual seekers to cultivate inner strength, resilience, and stability during difficult times.
 Sri Varaha told her about the mantra which is to be chanted to please the Lord-

 (I worship Sri Varaha, who salvaged and protected Dharani or Earth Goddess)